Sweet Potato Chickpea Buddha Bowl With Yogurt Dressing

 Yum, I know.
 But also, vague.

 And that’s the thing about a buddha bowl.
-Mine is a chickpea buddha bowl.
+Mine is a sweet potato chickpea buddha bowl.
 Yours could be…well, just about anything.
 As long it’s got some kind of carby base (rice, cous cous, whatever), plus something filling and tons of bright veggies, it’s considered a buddha bowl.

 But back to mine.

-This chickpea buddha bowl starts with a bowl of quinoa, topped with spiced and roasted chickpeas, sweet potato, red bell peppers, and zucchini.
+This sweet potato chickpea buddha bowl starts with a bowl of quinoa, topped with spiced and roasted chickpeas, sweet potato, red bell peppers, and zucchini.
 I enjoy it drizzled with a garlicky cashew yogurt sauce.
 Bonus if you have pickled red onions!

-How To Make A Chickpea Buddha Bowl
+How To Make A Sweet Potato Chickpea Buddha Bowl

-The best chickpea buddha bowl is one of the warm persuasion, so it’s best to start with roasting the veggies.
+The best buddha bowl is one of the warm persuasion, so it’s best to start with roasting the veggies.
 Sweet potatoes take a little longer, so I give them a little headstart.

 First, preheat the oven to 400 degrees, then spray or spread a baking sheet with your choice of oil.
 I almost always opt for my handy dandy avocado oil spray.
 Yeah, I know there are some issues with spray, but I do buy one that claims to have no chemical propellants.